 Our public concerts are held at St. Paul’s Anglican Church, 1130 Jervis at Pendrell (map) in Vancouver’s West End.
 We are grateful to the people of St. Paul’s for welcoming us into their spiritual home.

-Our 2017 Winter Concerts will be held on Monday, December 11 and Tuesday, December 12, at 7:30 PM.
+Our 2018 Spring Concerts will be held on Monday, May 14 and Tuesday, May 15, at 7:30 PM.
 Admission is by donation of cash to the choir, and/or non-perishable food item to the St. Paul’s Anglican Church Advocacy Office food bank program.
 (Note: The choir also donates a portion of the cash donations it receives to the Greater Vancouver Food Bank.)
 We hope to see you there!